SUBJECTS OFFERED AT HOPE SCHOOL

 Group B: Computer Applications Technology (CAT) or Life Sciences

-Group D: Accounting or History or Consumer Studies
+Group D: Accounting, History, or Consumer Studies

 Consumer Class